The debug connection you can rely on

-DS-5 also uses Jython scripting for debug and trace configuration, making it simple to define complex trace topologies and helping you to route trace to DS-5.
+Development Studio also uses Jython scripting for debug and trace configuration, making it simple to define complex trace topologies and helping you to route trace to Development Studio.

 Third-party debuggers or other customer-specific tooling, for both Arm and other processor cores, can connect to DSTREAM using the RDDI interface.
 Whilst RDDI is a C level API, other languages can be used, such as Java and Python.
 The firmware in DSTREAM has a flexible architecture to connect to multiple Arm and third-party IP cores on a SoC via a single debug interface.

-RDDI is freely available from within the DS-5 installation.
+RDDI is freely available from within the Development Studio installation.

 A low-level RDDI connection to DSTREAM-ST can be used to gain access to the JTAG scan-chains inside the target device.
 This enables the unit to be used for simple tasks such as production testing and flash programming.